top of page

 WE ARE HIRING A LAB MANAGER!

-Description: We are looking for a full-time lab manager to coordinate several projects on moral development and intergroup attitudes in childhood.
-Primary responsibilities include participant recruitment, data collection, team member training, and administrative management.
-This position would be especially well suited for someone interested in graduate studies in developmental psychology, HDFS, or a related field.
+Dr. Elenbaas is hiring a full-time Lab Manager to begin in summer 2025.
+Our Lab Manager will coordinate several projects on moral development and intergroup attitudes in childhood.
+Primary responsibilities include community partner coordination, participant recruitment, data collection, team member training, and administrative management.
+This position will include opportunities to grow as a developmental scientist and would be especially well suited for someone interested in graduate school in HDFS, developmental psychology, or a related field.
+This is a two-year, in-person position.

-• BA or BS in psychology, human development, or a related field.
+• BA or BS in psychology, HDFS, or a related field.

 • At least two years of experience working with children, including at least six months of experience in a research setting involving children and/or families.